 - Glue the knot in the center of gift bag and then spread each piece of floss out in the shape of a snowflake.

 - Glue large buttons on the tip of every other “arm.”
-I tied a piece of floss around the button hole of each button to make it look like it was sewn (see ideas below).
+We tied a piece of floss around the button hole of each button to make it look like it was sewn (see ideas below).

 - Trim every other “arm” of the snowflake.

 - Glue a small button over each remaining end of floss.
-I put a dot of glue on the button, pulled the string taut, and press the button over the end of the floss.
+We put a dot of glue on the button, pulled the string taut, and press the button over the end of the floss.